 Lower Sale Prices and Property Taxes

 Generally smaller towns have much lower home sale prices and property tax charges.
 For example: the median price of a home in New York, New York according to popular home listing site Zillow is $652,307 and the median home value of tiny Woodstock, New York (population >6,000) is just $388,412.
-In Atlanta Georgia you could pay about $1,500 rent for a one bedroom apartment or pay less than that in monthly mortgage payments for an entire home just outside of the city.
+Similarly, you will find that Leland NC Real Estate is more affordable than property in the nearby city of Wilmington, so could be an option for those who are looking to work in the city but who want a quieter home setting.
+In Atlanta Georgia, real estate costs are lower and you could pay about $1,500 rent for a one bedroom apartment or pay less than that in monthly mortgage payments for an entire home just outside of the city.

 Property taxes are also commonly lower in small towns.
 For example let’s look at a commonly known Florida city, Tampa.
 The property tax of Tampa in 2019 was 0.742%, but in Hialeah, Florida the 2019 rate was just 0.513%.